mrhm-dev/full-stack-army/resources/lecture-101/README.md

     - HTTP methods define the actions that can be performed on resources.

-    - Commonly used methods in RESTful APIs incudes GET, POST, PUT, PATCH and DELETE.
+    - Commonly used methods in RESTful APIs include GET, POST, PUT, PATCH and DELETE.

 4. Headers: